RobertGoochUK/milk/README.md

 When the output format is “summary” returns;

 * Concept name
 * Concept description
 * Concept code
 * Plus other stuff deemed required for the most generic use cases, e.g. maybe some flag information such as if invalid?

 When the output format is “compete” returns all dm+d information for the given concept.

 When the output format is “careconnect-medication-1” returns dm+d information for the given concept that is supported by that CareConnect profiled resource.

-## Function: getDosageText

-Return a suitable string to use as the Dosage.text from the structured content within the Dosage structure.

-### Input parameters

-"dosage" | Populated FHIR Dosage structure or dosage within a CareConnect medication related profiled resource, e.g. CareConnect-MedicationRequest-1 in XML format.

-### Output

-A string value that the requesting system can use to populate the .text element to complete the FHIR medication resource.

 ## Function: getPatientTextFromDose